School-Flutter-Dart/WooLaLa2020/README.md

   You need to login to the account and add your IP address to the whitelist under the "Network Access" settings tab so that your computer can access the database.

   Limit Data upload because we are using a free tier account with 512MB of space.
+  To use the mongodb client on app.js run after installing node:
+      npm install mongoose

 # Admins:
   Product_Owner